hydroframe/subsettools/docs/example_notebooks/example_notebooks.md

 #### Performing a model initialization (spin up) with ParFlow

-This notebook will subset a HUC8 from the CONUS1 domain as in the conus1_subsetting.ipynb example.
+This notebook will subset a HUC8 from the CONUS1 domain as in the above example.
 However, it does not subset climate forcing data as it is an example of model initialization or spin up.

 ```{toctree}
 :maxdepth: 1